KarlK90/yaemk-split-kb/docs/index.md

 For flashing `dfu-util` with a version 0.10+ is needed because the DFU bootloader of the GD32VF103 has a bug in it.

 * **\[Linux\]** Most Linux distributions pack version 0.9 of `dfu-util`, if this is the case you have to build it yourself following these [instructions](http://dfu-util.sourceforge.net/build.html).
+  * To use dfu-util without root privileges, copy the udev rules `60-dfuse.rules` from the `doc` folder to your udev rules.d folder.
+Trigger a reload of the rules to apply them immediatly.
+  * `sudo cp doc/60-dfuse.rules /etc/udev/rules.d/ && sudo udevadm control --reload-rules && sudo udevadm trigger`
 * **\[Windows and MacOS\]** [pre-built](http://dfu-util.sourceforge.net/releases/dfu-util-0.10-binaries.tar.xz) versions of dfu-util 0.10 are available, dowload, unpack and add to path like the GCC toolchain.